Media Redundancy Protocol

 SUMMARY STEPS

-2. Configure MRP manager mode on the switch:
+2. Assign PROFINET MRP manager role and domain name on the device.

 DETAILED STEPS